mridubhatnagar/blogs-backup/clwnptnw000030alj3h8ney6i.md

 1\.
 Overtime I feel my **focus has improved**.
 Which helped me at my work.
 In the times when there are several things that can distract you.
 I have been able to shut everything else and focus at the task at hand.

 2\. **Trust in the process, faith, positive outlook**.
-There were times when I used to fight to get into achieve a asana.
+There were times when I used to fight to achieve a asana.
 Thinking this is the end goal.
 Now, focus is only on practice.
 I take out some time to self practice apart from my regular yoga class timings.
 And, just keep trying things that I wasn't able to do in class.
 Or can get with a bit of practice keeping the technique in mind.

-3\. **Increased self Esteem, self confidence.** Staying consistent is considered difficult.
+3\. **Increased self esteem, self confidence.** Staying consistent is considered difficult.
 When you have managed to do something that is considered difficult.
 It feels good.

 4\.
 I am a person who is super stiff.
 (My teacher would know).
 Girls usually are into some form of dancing.
 So, body is a bit flexible.
 However, yours truly is not.
 From then to now we have traveled a fair enough distance.
 Here, is a short glimpse.